lozog/py-wallpaper-analog/readme.md

-## r/Analong Wallpaper Automater
+## r/Analog Wallpaper Automater

-This project, when complete, will download images from Reddit's r/analog subreddit and set it as your background wallpaper.
+This project, when complete, will download images from Reddit's [r/analog subreddit](https://www.reddit.com/r/analog) and set it as your background wallpaper.